GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 {{< figure src="/img/sar-figure-11.png" title="Assessor POC" alt="Screenshot of the FedRAMP Test Case Workbook showing the assessor POC information." >}}

-The following assumes, the first result assembly contains the current assessment, as determined in the [*One Result Assembly for the Entire Assessment*](/documentation/sar/4-sar-template-to-oscal-mapping/#one-result-assembly-for-the-entire-assessment) section.
+The following assumes that the first result assembly contains the current assessment, as determined in the [*One Result Assembly for the Entire Assessment*](/documentation/sar/4-sar-template-to-oscal-mapping/#one-result-assembly-for-the-entire-assessment) section.

 ##### XPath Queries
 {{< highlight xml "linenos=table" >}}